Cray-HPE/docs-csm/operations/iuf/IUF.md

 CFS configuration, image, and BOS session template definitions.
 The administrator may customize the files as needed.
 The files include variables, and the values used are provided by the recipe variables and/or site variables files specified when running `iuf run`.

-### ARM Images
+### ARM images

 `sat bootprep` files support building ARM images on an opt-in basis.
-There is provided commented out configuration in the `compute-and-uan-bootprep.yaml`.
+A commented configuration is provided in the `compute-and-uan-bootprep.yaml` file.

 ```yaml
 # The following images are required only on systems with aarch64 (ARM) nodes.